Pastoral Care refers to how we tend to our community during times of joy and sorrow, or simply when a helping hand and heart are welcome.

 Memorial Service Planning

-Download the Planning Your Memorial form to provide information to Rev. Alison or family and friends about how you would like your service to be conducted.
+Download the Planning Your Memorial form to provide information to the ministers, or family and friends, about how you would like your service to be conducted.
 You can fill in details about readings, music, hymns, and more.
 And you can say what you don’t want, too!

 In case something happens to you while you’re at UUFA, if we have your contact information, we can let your designated person know if you’ve been rushed to the hospital, for example.
 This is especially important if that person does not live in your home with you.
 Download the Emergency Contact form, fill it out, and return it to the UUFA office.